Does Diet Improve Autism?

 5. A digestive enzyme with each meal was started four months in.

 Why This?
 Enzymes break food apart into elements the body can use.
 Several studies have found digestive insufficiency to be extremely common in autism.
-In fact, this same research group had previously found that severity of gastrointestinal pain and inflammation correlated closely with the severity of autistic symptoms.
+In fact, this same research group had previously found that the severity of gastrointestinal pain and inflammation correlated closely with the severity of autistic symptoms.

 6. And finally diet was changed seven months in.
-The participants started a special diet that was free of gluten, casein, soy, refined sugar, additives (MSG, artificial flavours, colours) and industrial seed oils.
+The participants started a special diet that was free of gluten, casein, soy, refined sugar, additives (MSG, artificial flavors, colors) and industrial seed oils.
 It was also full of organic produce, quality protein, healthy fats and sufficient calories.
 The diet portion was overseen by two nutritionists - Julie Matthews (author and CEO of Nourishing Hope) and Dana Laake (author of The Kid Friendly ADHD & Autism Cookbook).

 Why This?
 Along with their predisposition to micronutrient deficiency and digestive distress, children and adults with autism have been found in several studies to have a higher than average likelihood to struggle with carbohydrate metabolism, blood sugar instability and food sensitivities.
 They often have a reduced ability to digest certain foods like gluten and dairy and a heightened immune response to foods.
 They need premium fuel and lots of it!
 There is a lovely overview of these studies explained in section 1.5 of the Introduction of this particular study (referenced below).
 You can also watch me boil it down to the need-to-know nuggets about how to build resilient health here.

 The special diet along with all of the supplements were continued for the remaining 5 months of the study.